CSC1-1101-TTh9-S21/ps7/README.md

 ---
 ## Trying other images

 You've probably noticed that the images are in a weird format: `.ppm`.
 There are all kinds of online converters that will turn your jpegs into PPM format.
 You can give those a try if you'd like to apply these filters to your own photos.
+In addition, on Mac, you can use a [hidden export option in Preview](https://www.techjunkie.com/os-x-preview-export-image-formats/) to convert from jpeg to PPM.

 ---